Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Strength, Dexterity, or Constitution score by 1, to a maximum of 20.

 **Climb Speed**
-You gain a Climb Speed equal to your Speed.
+You gain a Climb Speed equal to your :rsc-speed: Speed.

 **Hop Up**
 When you are Prone, you can right yourself with only 5 feet of movement.

 **Jumping**
-You have Advantage on any Ability Check you make for the Jump Action
+You can make a running Long or High Jump after moving only 5 feet

 ---